-It is a timely coincidence that Gothenburg, Sweden’s second largest city, will be hosting the 2023 edition of the AD/PD™ Conference.
+It is a timely coincidence that Gothenburg, Sweden’s second largest city, hosted the 2023 edition of the AD/PD™ Conference.
 This is one of the world’s most prestigious international meetings on Alzheimer’s and Parkinson’s diseases.

-The five-day event kicks off on 28 March and will be attended by H.M.
+The five-day event kicked off on 28 March and will be attended by H.M.
 Queen Silvia of Sweden, who is very active and supportive in the field of Alzheimer’s.

 "Alzheimer’s disease has a devastating impact not only on patients but also families and caregivers.
 Besides this, the societal costs are huge and are estimated to be USD 500-600 billion per year in the US alone, where over six million people are suffering from the disease," says Martin Jönsson, CEO at AlzeCure Pharma in Sweden.

 His pharmaceutical company, which is publicly listed in Sweden, is one of several Swedish pioneers currently making promising progress on Alzheimer’s research, drug and therapy development.

 “Our collaborative work in Sweden is laser focused on trying to counteract the early onset stage of Alzheimer’s.
 This means preventing the brain from degenerating in the first place,” Jönsson continues.Sweden is leading the way on biomarker research and development.

 On 6 January 2023, the U.S. Food and Drug Administration (FDA) approved the drug LEQEMBI™ which was initially developed by the Swedish biopharma company BioArctic.

 Following randomised clinical trials, the medication has demonstrated a significant reduction in amyloid beta plaque in patients receiving treatment.